common-voice/cv-datasheets/cv-corpus/sps/23.0-2025-09-05/final/en/ca.md

 ## Language
 <!-- {{LANGUAGE_DESCRIPTION}} -->
 <!-- Provide a brief (1-2 paragraph) description of your language -->
+Catalan is a Romance language spoken by about 9 million people, mainly on the Mediterranean coast of the Iberian Peninsula.

+It is an official language, along with Spanish or Castilian, in Catalonia, the Balearic Islands and the Valencian Community (where it is also called Valencian), while it is the only official language of the Principality of Andorra.
+It is also spoken, and has some administrative recognition, without reaching official status, in the eastern part of the autonomous community of Aragon, in the French department of Pyrénées-Orientales (Eastern Pyrenees) and in the city of Alghero, on the island of Sardinia (Italy).

+### Variants
+The main variants of Catalan are:
+* Central: It is the variant with the most speakers, as it encompasses the metropolitan area of Barcelona, extending to the region of Girona and the eastern half of Tarragona
+* North-western: Spoken in Andorra, Lleida and the western half of Tarragona in Catalonia, and the eastern part of Aragon
+* Valencian: Spoken in the Valencian community, where it's also known as "Valencian"
+* Northern: Corresponds to the area of Roussillon and the northern part of Girona
+* Balearic: The variant used in the Balearic Islands
+* Alguerese: Spoken in the city of Alghero, in Sardinia

 ## Demographic information
 The dataset includes the following distribution of age and gender.